 The Prize-winning and Oprah Magazine ‘Inspired Women’ author Sara Collins talks to our arts contributor, My Ly, about her stunning debut novel, the uniting power of anger for women, the importance of setting and her routine as a writer.

-Sara Collins is the author of The Confessions of Frannie Langton, a gothic-suffused romance-cum-thriller narrated by former Jamaican slave, Frances Langton, who is accused of murdering her employers, the Benhams.
+Sara Collins is the author of The Confessions of Frannie Langton, a gothic-suffused romance-cum-thriller narrated by a formerly enslaved Jamaican woman, Frances Langton, who is accused of murdering her employers, the Benhams.
 The idea for Frannie Langton began to take shape during Collins’ time studying for an MA in Creative Writing at the University of Cambridge.
 It is there that Collins won the Michael Holroyd Prize of Re-creative Writing (2015) and was shortlisted for the Lucy Cavendish Fiction Prize (2016).
 In April, Frannie Langton was published to immediate acclaim, with the novel being tipped as one of the must read books for 2019 by The Times, The Observer and The Guardian.
 It has recently been selected by O, The Oprah Magazine as part of their Summer Reading List and was described by Margaret Atwood ‘as deep-diving and elegant…Wide Sargasso Sea meets Beloved meets Alias Grace.’
 Collins is currently working on the screenplay of the novel and writing book reviews for The Guardian, but our contributor, My Ly, caught up with her to discuss her dazzling debut, the real and literary inspirations behind Frannie, and her advice for aspiring writers.

 Your debut novel, The Confessions of Frannie Langton, crosses multiple themes that are challenging, complex and thought-provoking, including slavery, adultery and sin.
 Where did you get your inspiration from for the novel and why did you choose these specific themes?